geoschem/geos-chem-shared-docs/doc/gcid-awscli-tutorial.rst

 =====================================

-Once you have :ref:`downloaded the data <gcid-tut-access>` from the GEOS-Chem Input Data repository to your computer system or EC2 instance, you may run a :program:`GEOS-Chem Classic`, :program:`GCHP`, or :program:`HEMCO standalone` simulation.
+Once you have :ref:`downloaded the data <gcid-tut-access>` from the GEOS-Chem Input Data portal to your computer system or EC2 instance, you may run a :program:`GEOS-Chem Classic`, :program:`GCHP`, or :program:`HEMCO standalone` simulation.
 Please refer to the relevant user guide listed below.